 Expertise: Immigration policy, refugee policy

-Philip E. Wolgin is the Associate Director for the Immigration Policy team at American Progress.
+Philip E. Wolgin is the Managing Director for the Immigration Policy team at American Progress.
 He directs American Progress’ research and publications on immigration and has helped lead the team’s work on a diverse set of issues, such as immigration reform, child refugees at the United States’ southern border, border security, executive action, rebuttals to nativist claims about immigrants, and E-Verify.
 Philip has directed reports on a range of subjects related to immigrants in America, from studies on the daily lives of the undocumented through the “Documenting the Undocumented” series, to producing the first-of-its-kind analysis of the 2012 Deferred Action for Childhood Arrivals program.
 At American Progress, he has held the positions of Senior Policy Analyst and Policy Analyst, both on the Immigration team.

 Philip is active in local D.C.-area immigration and refugee causes and serves on the national board of directors of the refugee organization HIAS.
 His work has been published in peer-reviewed journals such as International Migration Review and The Journal of Interdisciplinary History, as well as in online publications such as The Huffington Post.

 A native of New Jersey, Philip earned his M.A. and Ph.D. in American history from the University of California, Berkeley, and his B.A. from New York University.
 Follow him on Twitter: @pwolgin.